Pgc150/simple-calculator/README.md

     ```
 2. Open the `index.html` file in your preferred web browser.

-## Live Demo

-You can try the calculator live [here](https://your-username.github.io/simple-calculator/).

----
 *This project was created as a learning exercise in web development.*